FOR IMMEDIATE RELEASE

 John Bolton SuperPAC

-These findings are based on a nationally representative survey conducted by political veteran Carter Wrenn on behalf of John Bolton Super PAC, of 1,000 of likely midterm general election voters, with an oversample of Republican voters.
+These findings are based on a nationally representative survey conducted by political veteran Carter Wrenn, president, PEM Management Corporation, Raleigh, North Carolina, on behalf of John Bolton Super PAC, of 1,000 of likely midterm general election voters, with an oversample of Republican voters.
 The survey of general election voters has a margin of error of +/- 3.1% at a 95% confidence interval.
+The survey of 600 Likely Republican general election voters has a margin of error of +/- 4.0% at a 95% confidence interval.

 Through his PAC, SuperPAC and Foundation, Ambassador John Bolton defends America by raising the importance of national security in public discourse and supporting candidates who believe in strong national security policies.
 Ambassador Bolton has worked hard to restore conservative leadership, which must reverse the recent policies of drift, decline and defeat.
 America must rise to the occasion and acknowledge the indispensable role we play in the world.
 Through 2020, Ambassador Bolton’s endorsed over 200 candidates and raised nearly $20 million for his organizations.